Ford F-Series (medium-duty truck): Sixth generation (1980–1999)

 During its 19-year production run, the sixth-generation medium-duty F-Series received few changes outside of powertrain revisions.
 After the 1984 logo change, the medium-duty F-Series did not have any exterior change (aside from engine badging) until 1995, when the forward-tilting hood was standardized with a more aerodynamic design; along with an enlarged grille, and the turn signals were relocated outboard of the headlamps.
-With the exception of its steering column, the medium-duty F-Series used the interior and dashboard of the 1980-1986 F-Series through its entire production.
+With the exception of its steering column, the medium-duty F-Series used the interior and dashboard of the 1980–1986 F-Series through its entire production.

-Seventh generation (2000-2015)
+Seventh generation (2000–2015)

 For the 2000 model year, Ford introduced the seventh generation of its medium-duty truck line.
 Following the sale of the Aeromax/Louisville and Cargo heavy-truck ranges to Freightliner in 1997, these became the largest vehicles produced by Ford in North America.
 Following the 1999 split of the F-Series into light- and heavy-duty vehicles, medium-duty trucks became part of the Super Duty range.
 In another change, medium-duty trucks adopted the "x50" nomenclature used by Ford F-Series trucks since 1953, as the F-650 and F-750 Super Duty (the F-800 was dropped).

 To decrease development costs on an all-new range of trucks, Ford entered into a joint venture with Navistar International, which sought to develop a replacement for the long-running International S-Series/4000-Series.
 Named Blue Diamond Truck Company LLC, the agreement produced medium-duty trucks for both manufacturers.
 While sharing a common chassis, Navistar and Ford sourced their bodywork separately; Navistar produced its own engines, while Ford used off-the-shelf powertrains.
 In 2000, Ford introduced the F-650/F-750 Super Duty, while International introduced the 4000-Series (later the DuraStar) in 2002.
+This is the last generation of the Ford F-Series Medium Duty to be built in collaboration with Navistar, as the next generation was made after 2015, the year Blue Diamond Truck dissolved.

-Sharing its cab with the F-250 and F-350, and offered in both XL and XLT trims, the medium-duty Super Duty trucks were offered in two-door and four-door cabs; for the first time, a SuperCab configuration (2+2 doors) was offered for medium-duty trucks.
+Sharing its cab with the contemporary F-250 through F-550, and offered in both XL and XLT trims, the medium-duty Super Duty trucks were offered in two-door and four-door cabs; for the first time, a SuperCab configuration (2+2 doors) was offered for medium-duty trucks.
 Again produced with separate fenders, the only visible exterior parts shared with the previous generation were the headlight/turn signal clusters.
 The design of the trapezoidal grille was largely adapted from Super Duty pickup trucks, with two vertical intake slots bordering a square grille.
 For 2004, the exterior underwent its sole update, as the grille adopted the "three-slot grille" layout used across Ford vehicles.
 For 2012, the interior underwent its first revision, adopting the interior revision introduced for 2011 Super Duty pickup trucks.